 Makefile.
 The purpose

-a specific artifact.
-The dependency graph is specified using rules –
+specific artifact.
+The dependency graph is specified using rules – this

-this is what I think of as the declarative part of Make.
-In order to
+is what I think of as the declarative part of Make.
+In order to specify

-specify these rules concisely Make has a string-oriented functional
+these rules concisely Make has a string-oriented functional programming

-programming language that is mostly used to compute the value of
+language that is mostly used to compute the value of variables that can